How to complain about a housing association

 when the problem started

-what you would like the housing association to do
+what you want the housing association to do

 Step 3: ask for a final response

 If the problem is not resolved, ask the housing association to look at your complaint again and send a final response.
 This is sometimes called a stage 2 complaint.

 They must do this within 20 working days.